arbitrarycorrelations/Text_RPG_3/README.md

 # Text_RPG_3
 3rd iteration of my text RPG.

-Tested with Python 3.6.1 and above.
+Tested with Python 3.6.1.
+Compatibility with future versions isn't guaranteed.
 Instructions for downloading and installing Python can be found at www.python.org/

 DISCLAIMER: The game is wildly unbalanced.